 The reports were completed in quadruplicate with one copy kept by the centre, one sent to the county office, one to the regional office and one to headquarters, London.
 The copies sent to headquarters make up the majority of this collection and amount to around 450,000 reports.
 However, a weeding process started in 1953, but never finished, means that not all reports survive for all parts of the country.
 London and the east of England are worst affected with only reports that were deemed ‘interesting’ kept.
 Over time though, centre, county and regional office copies of these missing reports have filled gaps in the collection.

-If you want to discover more about the Kickstarter project which enabled the digitisation and online publication of the 1938-1942 reports why not visit our campaign page.
+Visit Kickstarter, if you want to learn more about the project which enabled the digitisation and online publication of the 1938-1942 reports.